 “It was in ’56 that Marghuerite and I were married.
 She had a daughter by her first marriage and in ’59, in San Francisco, she and I were to go to an adoption agency, and that is how my son Michael came to live with us.
 He was three days old when we adopted him.
 I don’t know what the chemistry was, but from the first moment I set eyes on him, I knew this was it.
 And it’s been that way ever since… All I can say is, he changed my life, my purpose, my outlook.”

-As baseball fans enjoy the post-season competition, remember that adoption is all around us.
+As baseball fans enjoy the 2022 baseball season, remember that adoption is all around us.
 Many people – neighbors, friends, and famous stars – have been touched by adoption, including many of this classic sports’ greatest athletes, today and in the past.

 If you or someone you love is facing an unplanned pregnancy, know that adoption is a positive act.
 Adoptions With Love can help.
 And if you are interested in growing your family through adoption in Massachusetts, Adoptions With Love can also work with you.
 Contact us anytime, day or night, at 1-800-722-7731 for more information.